Ed Bryant: U.S. House of Representatives

 When Seventh District Congressman Don Sundquist did not run for re-election in 1994 (choosing instead to wage an ultimately successful campaign for governor), Bryant won the Republican primary for the district.
-The 7th is as heavily Republican as the neighboring 8th is heavily Democratic—in fact, it is arguably the state's most Republican district outside of East Tennessee.
+The 7th is one of the state's most Republican districts outside of East Tennessee.
 Under the circumstances, Bryant's victory in November was a foregone conclusion.

 In his three subsequent re-elections, Bryant never failed to receive under 60% of the vote.
 His only serious opposition came in his first reelection bid, when Clarksville mayor Don Trotter faced him.
 Bryant defeated him by over 30 points.
 As of the 2016 elections, Trotter is the last reasonably well-financed Democrat to run in the 7th, and one of only three Democrats to make a serious bid for the seat since it fell into Republican hands in 1972 (when it was numbered as the 6th District; it has been the 7th since 1983).
 Bryant was unopposed in 1998, and was reelected by over 40 points in 2000.

-Bryant established a solidly conservative record and was a darling of both business-oriented groups such as the National Federation of Independent Business and social conservative groups such as the American Conservative Union, the National Rifle Association, and National Right-to-Life.
+Bryant established a solidly conservative record and was a darling of both business-oriented groups such as the National Federation of Independent Business and social conservative groups such as the American Conservative Union, the National Rifle Association of America, and National Right-to-Life.
 He was best known as one of the House managers (prosecutors) in the impeachment trial of President Bill Clinton.
 Bryant was regarded by many as one of the less strident and pompous and more personable managers.
 This is supposedly why Monica Lewinsky chose Bryant to be the manager to interview her about the case.